Magnetic Field Lines

 Two Magnets Next to Each Other

 When two bar magnets are placed next to each other, their magnetic field lines are distorted due to the forces of attraction and repulsion between magnets.
 The rule is that like poles repel and opposite poles attract.
-When the north pole of one bar magnet faces the south pole of another, the magnetic field lines will join together.
+When the north pole of one bar magnet faces the south pole of another, the magnetic field lines will join together (refer to (a) in the above image).
 The lines will come out from the north pole and terminate in the south pole.
 The lines will become denser in the region between the two poles.
-When two north poles or two south poles are close to one another, the magnetic field lines will bend away from each other due to repulsion.
+When two north poles or two south poles are close to one another, the magnetic field lines will bend away from each other due to repulsion (refer to (b) in the image).

 2. Current-carrying Wire